karolis-kimtys/spinner/README.md

 <!-- ### ![Image](image.png) -->
 ### ![GIF](image.gif)

-A Customizable React Spinner/Loader component for your project.
+A Customizable React Spinner/Loader component with ability to add your custom .SVG spinner for your project.
 Below are instructions of how to install and configure the component.

 ### Install: